 In this webinar you will:

-Complete the form at the right to register for the webinar.
+Complete the form at the right to view the webinar.

 WellRight is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP® or SHRM-SCP®.

 The use of this official seal confirms that this Activity has met HR Certification Institute’s® (HRCI®) criteria for recertification credit pre-approval.

 Jennifer Jones is an experienced healthcare professional with a background in clinical dietetics, wellness programming, and employer health.
 With over 20 years of experience, she has worked in various settings, including healthcare systems, occupational health organizations and health and welfare benefits advisory firms.
 After working directly with patients and employees, Jennifer joined Springbuk, where she serves as the Sr. Director of Health Strategy Services, and turned her focus to population and employer health to achieve a greater impact on health outcomes.

 With more than 20 years of experience, Janet Young, Lead Clinical Scientist at Springbuk, has provided clinical expertise and oversight to the development of healthcare analytics used in provider, payer, employer, and government sectors.
 Most recently, Young served as a lead clinical scientist at IBM Watson Health, guiding clinical content development related to new models, methods and analytics using claims, EMR, Health Risk Assessment, and socio-demographic data.
 Young received her M.D. from Yale University School of Medicine.